 Gorman-Smith led a study for the United Nations on violence against children that provided an in-depth picture of the prevalence, nature, and causes of all forms of violence against children.
 Her research group put forth recommendations for consideration by Member States of the UN.
 She was also a member of a Study Group on Primary Prevention of Antisocial Behavior for the United Kingdom’s Department of Health.

-Gorman-Smith is the past President for the Society for Prevention Research and has served on other national and state committees including the Board of Scientific Counselors, National Center for Injury Prevention and Control at the Centers for Disease Control.
+Gorman-Smith has served as Deputy Dean for Research and Faculty Development at The Crown Family School.
+She is also a member of the American Academy of Social Work and Social Welfare, a current fellow and past President of the Society for Prevention Research, and has served on other national and state committees including the Board of Scientific Counselors, National Center for Injury Prevention and Control at the Centers for Disease Control.